I love you don’t leave me

 Endocardial Vocabulary: Trammeled

 Memories and memorabilia are soon separated.
-I rescued these forgotten objects from the estate sales and junk stores that had become their resting places.
+Patricia Carr Morgan rescued these forgotten objects from the estate sales and junk stores that had become their resting places.

 1992